BIG Difference BC 2025:

 Elizabeth Linos

-Elizabeth Linos is the Emma Bloomberg Associate Professor for Public Policy and Management, and Director of The People Lab at the Harvard Kennedy School of Government.
+Elizabeth Linos is the Emma Bloomberg Professor for Public Policy and Management, and Director of The People Lab at the Harvard Kennedy School of Government.
 Her research uses insights from behavioural science and evidence from public management to improve government by considering how to recruit, retain, and support the government workforce, how to improve resident-state interactions, and how to better integrate evidence-based policymaking into government.
 Elizabeth previously served as VP and Head of Research and Evaluation at the Behavioural Insights Team in North America, and policy advisor to the Greek Prime Minister focusing on social innovation and public sector reform.

 10:30am - 10:45am Break